google/csv-to-firestore/README.md

   --entry-point cs_to_firestore_trigger \
   --source PATH_TO_SOURCE_CODE \
   --memory=1024MB \
-  --set-env-vars=,UPLOAD_HISTORY=TRUE OR FALSE \
+  --set-env-vars=UPLOAD_HISTORY=TRUE/FALSE,EXCLUDE_DOCUMENT_ID_VALUE=TRUE/FALSE \
   --timeout=540
 ```

 Note: After deploying the Cloud Function the logs might display a "OpenBLAS WARNING".
-This is the result of some of the used packages and does not influence the functionaly of the Cloud Function.
+This is the result of some of the used packages and does not influence the functionality of the Cloud Function.